 Moab, Utah for UTV Riding

 Onion Creek Trail, Moab, Utah

 The adventure we went on today was a trip down the Onion Creek Trail.
 The Onion Creek Trail has a totally different feel from the one we did yesterday at Chicken Corners.
 The Onion Creek Trail involves water and mud!
 Yes, you heard me correctly, while on this trail we actually crossed over Onion Creek 27 different times.
 That means you might get a little wet in the process.
 Never fear though, the Polaris is the vehicle that will get you through in a snap.

 The trail itself starts from Highway 128 and takes you through the Richardson Amphitheater, which is actually a beautiful meadow located between the red mesas of the area.

-As we progressed further along the Onion Creek Trail the trail began to look a little more like “the road less traveled”.
-But, for us, it was no problem because we had the Polaris Ranger RZR S which seems to be able to make it through any situation.
+As we progressed further along the Onion Creek Trail, it began to look a little more like “the road less traveled."
+But, for us, it was no problem because we had the Polaris Ranger RZR S, which seems to be able to make it through any situation.
 The trail just got rougher and narrower as we progressed along.

 The Onion Creek Trail Is a "World Class Adventure"